 - The catechins in green tea activate detoxification enzymes, such as glutathione S-transferase and quinone reductase.
 These enzymes are praised for preventing tumor growth.

 - Lastly, research has revealed two additional findings.
 The catechins in green tea not only protect against damage caused by ultraviolet (UV) B radiation, but also they can improve immune system function.

 That’s a pretty impressive list of attributes, right?
 If that were all matcha could do, that’d be a lot.
-But it does more than prevent tumors.
-It also fights the battle of the bulge.
+But it does a lot more than prevent cancer.

+There is good reason that matcha made my list of 15 Ultimate Fat-Burning Foods.
 When it comes to boosting your metabolism and helping with weight loss, science shows that few things are more beneficial than matcha green tea.
 A study in the American Journal of Clinical Nutrition compared the effects of drinking one bottle of oolong tea containing 690 milligrams of catechins versus drinking one bottle containing 22 milligrams of catechins.
 In the study, 35 healthy Japanese men with similar BMI and waist circumference distributions were divided into two groups.
-(2)

 The researchers gave one group the 690 milligrams of tea and the other group the 22 milligrams of tea.
 After 12 weeks, they observed that body fat mass, BMI, body weight, subcutaneous fat area and waist circumference were all “significantly lower” in the 690 milligram catechin group than in the 22 milligram group.
 Even more astounding were the modifications in LDL levels due to the dramatic decreases in body fat mass and total fat area.

 From these results, researchers confidently concluded that because drinking tea containing 690 milligrams of catechins for 12 weeks reduced body fat, consuming catechins could aid in the prevention and improvement of many diseases — especially obesity.
 (9)